sazonovanton/SirChatalot/README.md

 * Use this bot at your own risk.
 I am not responsible for any damage caused by this bot.

 ## License
-This project is licensed under [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/) license.
-See the LICENSE file for more details.
+This project is licensed under [GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html).
+See the `LICENSE` file for more details.

 ## Acknowledgements
 * [OpenAI ChatGPT API](https://platform.openai.com/docs/guides/chat) - The API used for generating responses.